Instead of completely discarding the current dividend withholding tax, the government plans some profound alterations.

 On the other hand, several tax plans concerning the withholding obligation and exemption, entail the existence of the dividend withholding tax.
 In particular, the preservation of these taxes is assumed by the following changes to the current system, proposed by the current government.

-Starting 2018, Dutch holding corporations will be obligated to dividend withholding taxes when at least 70% of the activities they performed in the past years were holding activities and they are in the possession of qualifying membership rights.
+Starting 2018, Dutch holding corporations will be subject to dividend withholding taxes when at least 70% of the activities they performed in the past years were holding activities and where they are in the possession of qualifying membership rights.
 Together with the rights of other connected members, these entitle the holder to 5% of the annual profit or to repayments in case of liquidation.

 In addition, when in possession of membership rights comparable to the capital divided into shares, the withholding obligation is also imposed on non-holding corporations.